Creating a Model of Your Event-Driven Architecture

 Screenshot depiction the options described in the surrounding text.

-8. Click Add.
+9. Click Add, or click Cancel to close the dialog box without adding an event broker service.
 On the Event Broker Connections tab you see the details of the event brokers that you've added to the modeled event mesh.

 Add Applications to a Modeled Event Mesh